BayrakVV/doodle-api-tests/README.md

 - Docker Desktop installed (or Docker Engine for Linux)
 - [Doddle's backend application](https://github.com/DoodleScheduling/qa-backend-challenge)
 - Python >= 3.8 if you want to play with tests
+- [Allure CLI](https://docs.qameta.io/allure/#_installing_a_commandline) suitable for your environment if you want to see test report sample

 ### Setup
 - Clone Doddle's backend application to your machine an launch it